<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 clean-room-air-disinfection

-There are well-documented cases of SARS-CoV-2 spreading in enclosed spaces, in rooms where there is shouting, singing, or exercising, and in areas without proper ventilation.
+There are well-documented cases of bacteria and viruses spreading in enclosed spaces, in rooms where there is shouting, singing, or exercising, and in areas without proper ventilation.

 So how we can cut down on airborne transmission?